ampleforth/AIPs/RFCs/rfc-1.md

 This application will implement the EIP-900 Simple Staking Interface and will be general enough for use with any ERC-20 tokens.
 The deposit aka "Staking" token and distribution token may be the same or be different and are specified during initialization.

-A separate factory will provide an easy way to spawn new CVT distributors.

-Both the contracts and the frontend will be open-sourced.
-If successful other projects may also use this as a distribution mechanism in the future.

 ```solidity
 interface ContVestTokenDist is ERC20Detailed, IStaking {